weecology/ldats_user2020/transcript.md

 # 13

+As you might imagine, given the name of the package, the initial dimension reduction technique used has been Latent Dirichlet Allocation, which is shown here in plate notation on the right

+and derives its terminology from the original application of LDA to text corpora.

-As you might imagine, given the name of the package, the initial dimension reduction technique used has been Latent Dirichlet Allocation, which is shown here in plate notation on the right, where there are M total documents with N total words each observed word has term identity w and topic identity z the model is governed by α Dirichlet parameter for θ, the topics-in-documents distribution and β is the terms-in-topics distribution
+where there are M total documents with N total words each observed word has term identity w and topic identity z the model is governed by α Dirichlet parameter for θ, the topics-in-documents distribution and β is the terms-in-topics distribution
 This model allows individual terms to belong to multiple topics.

-The terminology here, like words and documents, derives from the original application of LDA to text corpora.

 # 14